The 12 plays of Shakespeare Out Loud average 69% of the Folio originals.

 They are vacuumed of archaic and repetitive language, lineated as thoughts and carefully noted.

-They are not dumbed-down translations, but condensed originals, as one might hope to find on professional stages.
+They are not dumbed-down translations, but condensed originals, as one might hope to hear from professional stages.